wp-plugins/breezing-forms/readme.txt

 BreezingForms video tutorial:
 [vimeo https://vimeo.com/51411276]

+***If you have any questions on the pro, please don't hesitate to contact us at <sales@crosstec.de>

 With [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) you can create simple and advanced desktop and mobile forms on-the-fly.

 Includes features like true mobile support, Salesforce, Dropbox, Mailchimp, multipages, summary pages, payments, conditional fields, themes and many more.
 See [videos](http://crosstec.de/en/wordpress-forms-demos.html) to learn more about the features of Breezing Forms.

-From simple forms up to complex form applications -- almost everything is possible!
+From simple forms up to complex form applications -- almost everything is possible.
 If you are a professional, serving multiple customers who frequently require forms or form based applications, then Breezing Forms is the tool of your choice.

-It doesn't stop at simple contact forms but you can create complex multipage forms and extend your forms the way you like to.
+It doesn't stop at simple contact forms but you can create complex multi-page forms and extend your forms the way you like to.
 Additionally, the forms are interchangeable with the the Joomla!® version.
 So if you serve customers on the both platforms, you simply export your existing forms and install on the target sites.

 [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) has a long history of innovations that haven't been seen in WordPress Plugins before and until today.
 We continuously develop and implement new interesting features.
 With [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html), you are holding a quality and value extension in your hands that you don't want to miss again.

-If you need to collect data like contact forms, feedback forms, surveys, payment forms, calculations, complex forms or any form that is supposed to do more than just collecting data in a basic way, then Breezing Forms is the right tool for you.
+If you need to collect data like complex forms, payment forms, contact forms, feedback forms, surveys, calculations or any form that is supposed to do more than just collecting data in a basic way, then Breezing Forms is the right tool for you.

 ***No trial-ware, no light, not "crippled":*** BreezingForms a fully working GPL2 WordPress plugin.
 Members at [Crosstec](http://crosstec.de/) will have premium access to the latest versions + professional support.